lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching Rule was found).

-* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments being transmitted, and to identify the SCK ACKs, including their modes and settings.
+* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments being transmitted, and to identify the SCHC ACKs, including their modes and settings.
 Note that when F/R is used for both communication directions, at least two Rule ID values are therefore needed for F/R.

 # Compression/Decompression {#SCHComp}